When a human silhouette appeared in a doorway to their left, Newkirk was quick to react. He raised an arm and gathered a firebolt to throw -

 She stepped out then, a sequinned dress sparkling with the motion.
-It was elegantly cut, flowing around her petite form in a thousand tiny silver reflections, but here and there scorch marks dulled the effect.
+It was elegantly cut, flowing around her slender form in a thousand tiny reflections; here and there scorch marks dulled the effect.
 The agent laid her weapon down on the table and breathed out in relief.

-"We didn't think anyone was coming.
-Speaking of which, where is Perivale?"
+"I almost didn't think anyone was coming.
+Where is Perivale?"

 The M1918 Browning Automatic Rifle is an automatic weapon that would later find success in the light machine gun role.
 Heavy and quite cumbersome, it fired a powerful cartridge that made it difficult to control.
 Silvertown's weapon is quite at odds with her appearance.

 East Hampton (and the associated area) is well-known as a place where the welathy own country homes.
 How and why Silvertown is associated with the area is not stated.